 For many household workers, overtime rules are the same as for any other employee.
-That is, you should be paid one and one half times their regular rate of pay for working more than eight hours in a day, more than forty hours in a week, and for the first eight hours worked on the seventh consecutive day in a workweek.
-Additionally, you should be paid doubletime at twice their regular rate of pay for working more than 12 hours in a day or more than eight hours on the seventh consecutive day.
-(See our Fact Sheet titled “Overtime Pay” for more information.).
+That is, you should be paid one and one half times your regular rate of pay for working more than eight hours in a day, more than 40 hours in a week, and for the first eight hours worked on the seventh consecutive day in a workweek.
+Additionally, you should be paid doubletime (twice your regular rate of pay) for working more than 12 hours in a day and more than eight hours on the seventh consecutive day in a workweek.
+See our Fact Sheet titled “Overtime Pay” for more information.

-However, there are special rules for live-in employees and those caregivers who are considered personal attendants, as explained below.
+On the other hand, there are special rules for live-in employees and for caregivers who are considered personal attendants, as explained below.

 As a household worker, you must be paid for all hours that you are on-duty, even if you are permitted to sleep during those hours.